 Although we know very little about CBL, we do know that it is a very stable molecule.
 Scientists have found relatively high quantities of CBL in cannabis samples that are around 2700 years old!

 The samples came from an ancient tomb in western China.
-The arid climate of the region, coupled with alkaline soil and the depth of the grave, preserved its contents exceptionally well.
+The arid climate of the region, coupled with alkaline soil and the grave’s depth, preserved its contents exceptionally well.
 The tomb contained the skeleton of a male, approximately 45 years old.
 The items buried with him indicated that he was a shaman.

 Among these items was a large amount of cannabis.
 The leaves had retained much of their green color, although their distinctive aroma was gone.
 When scientists tested the sample, they revealed large amounts of CBL and CBN.
 This is hardly surprising considering that these two compounds form via the breakdown of other cannabinoids.

 This information is relevant if you have cannabis that you have stored for a long time.
-In this situation, you can expect far higher levels of CBL and CBN than you would otherwise find.
+You can expect far higher levels of CBL and CBN than you would otherwise find in this situation.

 Are There Any Benefits of CBL?

 Unfortunately, because CBL occurs in cannabis in such low concentrations, it is challenging to extract and study.